Meet the Team

 Susan has over two decades of experience in the philanthropic and nonprofit sectors.
 As a consultant, Susan helps nonprofit clients to strengthen their foundation, corporate, and government fundraising efforts.
 Before launching her consulting practice in 2011, Susan spent five years at Team-Up for Youth (now CoachingCorps), where she served as Senior Program Officer and as Program Director for Evaluation and Policy.

-Regina is a parent partner, mentor, mother and friend and has been living in Marin County for over 7 years.
+Regina is a parent partner, mentor, mother and friend, living in Marin County for over 7 years.
 She has been working with the Multi-Cultural Center of Marin since 2016.
 She enjoys supporting families through the Partners for success program, the healing circle and the women’s circle programs.
 She is able to help families in many ways like providing them with emotional support and connecting them to essential resources within the community.

 Youth Outreach Specialist

 Being able to give back to at risk youth of his community has been fulfilling because Diango faced the same challenges growing up.
 He hopes to touch the lives of those in need as a positive male role model and encourage them to get back on a path to success.
-Diango holds an Associate’s degree in Behavioral Sciences from College of Marin and is an aspiring Juvenile Probation Officer.
+Diango holds an Associate’s degree in Behavioral Sciences from College of Marin and is an aspiring Juvenile Probation Officer, where he can apply his skill set to the benefit of the community.

 Executive Assistant to Douglas Mundo and the Project Coordinator for the Presente Alumni Association.